 Two-factor authentication (2FA) is the security authentication method that requires two pieces of predetermined evidence (factors) before being granted authorization.
-2FA is a subset of multi-factor authentication (MFA), the difference is the number of factors.
+2FA is a subset of multi-factor authentication (MFA).
+The difference between 2FA and MFA is the number of factors.
 2FA is basically two layers of security required before a user can access an account or system.

 Access control is the selective process of granting or denying permission to gain access to system (e.g. a computer, data) or a physical location (door, office, building).

-Active Directory (AD) is a directory service for Windows domain networks, responsible for authenticating and authorizing users on the network.
+Active Directory (AD) is a directory service for Windows domain networks.
+AD is responsible for authenticating and authorizing users on the network.